-Matter is a form of substance in its own state.
-Every type of matter exists in a defined state.
+Matter is a form of substance exist in a specified state.
 A state is the form in which a substance is presented.
-The state of a substance varies according to the factors that (external and internal factors) that influence on the matter.
-Some of the factors like pressure, temperature, energy, electromagnetic influence, chemical forces, and biological forces are closely linked with the state of matter as these factors can convert the matter from one state to another.
-A matter can be visible or invisible, hard or soft.
+The state of a substance varies according to the factors (external and internal factors) that influence on the matter.
+Some of the factors like pressure, temperature, energy, electromagnetic influence, chemical forces, and biological forces are closely linked with the state of matter.
+These factors can convert the matter from one state to another.
+In addition, a matter can be visible or invisible, hard or soft, stable or unstable.
 However, the common factor of all the matter is the atoms.
-An atom is the smallest particles containing variables; protons, neutrons and electrons.
-The term variable here indicated every substance has a different atomic number and molecular status caused by a change in the number and arrangement of protons, neutrons and electrons.
+An atom is the smallest particle carrying protons, neutrons and electrons.
+Every substance has a different atomic number and molecular status characterized by a change in the number and arrangement of protons, neutrons and electrons.
 Going forward, a group of atoms form bonds that interlink the molecules, and molecules integrate to form a compound or group of elements.
 Let us discuss in brief about some of the states of matter.
 The following articles describe the 7 states of matter.
 Some of them are most common (solid, liquid, gas, and plasma), liquid crystal exists in the intermediate state.
 Bose-Einstein condensates and neutron-degenerate matter are the rare forms.

 Solids have particles packed tightly together.
 Surrounding this, the electrons keep constantly moving.
 In a solid-state, there is very low kinetic energy as the matter is closely bound with no scope for free movement.
 Solids are characterized by a high density, as well as high bond energy when they are released.